Ansgar Knauff: Eintracht Frankfurt

 On 20 January 2022, Knauff joined Eintracht Frankfurt on an eighteen-month loan deal.
 Sebastian Kehl, Dortmund's head of playing department, explained the move by stating that "He approached us to state his wish to get more playing time on loan.
 We would like to offer him this chance to continue his development at a high level."
 Knauff scored his first goal for Eintracht on 5 March in a 4–1 victory against Hertha BSC.
 In the knockout phase of the Europa League campaign, he was an undisputed starter, did not miss a single minute of playing time, and scored important goals against FC Barcelona in the quarter-final and West Ham in the semifinal.
 On 18 May 2022, he appeared as a starting player in the 2022 UEFA Europa League Final against Rangers and won the Europa League trophy with his club after the penalty shoot-out.
 For his performance during the 2021–22 Europa League season, Knauff was awarded the Young Player of the Season award by UEFA.

+On 9 June 2023, he permanently moved to Frankfurt.